-My team and I recently created a compelling case study that earned our client a lot of kudos, and we pulled together a list of the interview questions we routinely ask to create tension-filled, reader-grabbing case studies like that one.
-(Want a free PDF copy of this list?
+We recently created a compelling case study that earned our client a lot of kudos, and we pulled together a list of the interview questions we routinely ask to create tension-filled, reader-grabbing case studies like that one.
+(Want a free INFOGRAPHIC of this list?
 Download it here…no form to fill out, just click and grab!)

 For clarity’s sake, let’s call your company Best Co., and your client will be Client, Inc.

-- Let’s get some details about Client, Inc.: What year did the company start?
+- Let’s get some details about Client, Inc. Such as: What year did the company start?
 Where are you headquartered?
 How many locations do you have?

 - What are the demographics of Client, Inc.’s target market?
-(This helps the reader extrapolate the details to their own market. (“If it works for big medtech companies it’ll work for big fintech companies!”)
+This helps the reader extrapolate the details to their own market. (“If it works for big medtech companies it’ll work for big fintech companies!”)

 - What was the biggest thing you learned during the process?
 Learning moments make for an interesting, useful read.

 - May we call or email you if more questions come up as we write this?
-(Because they will!)
+Because more questions will come up!

 Need someone to write compelling case studies for you?
 We’re professional content marketing writers who have written results-grabbing case studies for BRAND United, Insuritas, PrecisionHawk, and other happy clients.
 Reach out to schedule a free discovery call to see if we’re a match for you.